WHITEOUT - 2009

 ? ? ?

-Delfy, the pilot, chooses to go with her instead of knocking her silly ass out and properly flying her back to the main camp for some much needed medical attention and maybe a psychiatric evaluation.
+With the slasher isolated and virtually imprisoned in the best, most reclusive jail on the planet, Delfy (Columbus Short: Steven Spielberg's WAR OF THE WORLDS, QUARANTINE), her airplane pilot (not quite alone), unbelievably chooses to go with Carrie back to the only other hut, instead of knocking her silly ass out and properly flying her back to the main camp for some much needed medical attention and maybe a psychiatric evaluation.

-When they go back to the hut the second time, instead of a serial killer they meet Robert Pryce (Gabriel Macht: THE SPIRIT).
+When they go back to the hut the second time, instead of a masked slasher they meet Robert Pryce (Gabriel Macht: THE SPIRIT).
 Robert flashes a plastic badge and says he's on a top secret mission for the UN.

 How did he get there?

 How is it that Delfy never heard or tracked the only other plane?